hdShang/arxiv-daily/docs/cs-CL/2025-09-25/papers/250921051v1-when-instructions-multiply-measuring-and-estimating-llm-capabilities.md

 ---
 layout: default
-title: When Instructions Multiply: Measuring and Estimating LLM Capabilities of Multiple Instructions Following
+title: "When Instructions Multiply: Measuring and Estimating LLM Capabilities of Multiple Instructions Following"
 ---

 # When Instructions Multiply: Measuring and Estimating LLM Capabilities of Multiple Instructions Following